jakcron/nstool/SWITCH_KEYS.md

 This keyset file can be provided via the command line (refer to usage for details).

 ## Format
-The following keys are recognised (## represents a hexadecimal number between 00 and 1F):
+The following keys are recognised (## represents a hexadecimal number between 00 and FF):

 ```
 ; Key Sources